At a glance

 TOKEN Front: 'AL, AP' either side of a balloon.
 Reverse: Abraham Lawley, In y(ears) 20, Transported Agakeep, Ann Pembuttom 1828'.

-These three tokens, along with numerous others are on show in the National Museum's Australian Journeys gallery.
-Using a multimedia interactive in the gallery, visitors can also view and read transcriptions from both sides of all the tokens in the Museum's collection.
+These three tokens, along with numerous others are on show in the National Museum's Journeys gallery.
+Visitors can also use a multimedia interactive in the gallery to view and read transcriptions from both sides of all the tokens in the Museum's collection.